marcelfahle/blog_v5/posts/2024-05-07-writing-habit.md

 ### It flexes my publishing muscle.

 I'm a software engineer and terrible at marketing myself.
-I'm also believe that I'm huge imposter.
+I also believe that I'm huge imposter.

 Instead of putting something I've built out there, I usually come up with more and more things to add or improve, or some other distraction altogether.
 Publishing terrifies me for some reason.